ubco-W2022T1-cosc301/project-group36/final_report_group36.md

 ## Summary and Conclusion:

-Since ratings are being quantized, most people just rate apps very highly and opinions converge towards somewhere between an average of 4-5 star rated apps.
-This does become more pronounced when apps are more popularly downloaded.
-Although while this average value is known to converge, curiously the deviation is more irregular in that it tends to be alot lesser on niche categories of apps such as those with few downloadsor of being a niche genre altogether.
+Since ratings are quantized in nature and people are fairly generous, it is unsurprising that most people just rate apps very highly and opinions converge towards somewhere between an average of 4-5 star rated apps.
+This effect of quantized ratings is more pronounced in apps with lesser installs as apps with more downloads can have average user ratings that are more representative of user opinion due to more data.
+Although while this average value is known to converge, curiously the deviation is more irregular in that it tends to be alot lesser on niche categories of apps such as those with few downloads or of being a niche genre altogether.

 On the whole, people have a large variety of responses to popular apps although predictably this aggregrates to the same rating of between 4-5 star more or less.
 This is contrast to niche apps which somehow have more people in united agreement of an app being either good or bad.
 Popular apps have an ambigius response from users.